 The Mistake

-Listing a job title on your visa application that contradicts your LinkedIn profile, or failing to mention a secondary business that appears in public records.
-Discrepancies—even minor ones—can be flagged as misrepresentation (Section 320 in the UK or 212(a)(6)(C)(i) in the U.S.), leading to a 10-year ban.
+Listing a job title on your visa form that does not match your LinkedIn; or failing to mention a side business that shows up in public records.
+Even a minor inconsistency can be flagged as misrepresentation — Section 320 in the UK or 212(a)(6)(C)(i) in the U.S. — and the result of that can be a 10-year ban.
+Not a delay.
+A ban.

 How to Avoid It